Community Preservation Clinic

 If you are considering participating, note that you will be expected to participate in some (not all) of the scheduled court appearances so please consider the feasibility with your existing course schedule.

 McLean County Mandatory Foreclosure Mediation Program: The clinic provides direct legal representation to homeowners facing foreclosure as part of the McLean County Mandatory Mediation Foreclosure Program.
 In this program, the Clinic evaluates loan documents and mortgage foreclosure filings to advise homeowners facing foreclosure and represent them through the mediation process.
 If a legal defense presents, the Clinic will potentially represent the client through the litigation process.
+This program is partially funded by the United Way of McLean County and Illinois Equal Justice Foundation.

 Bristol Park: The Bristol Park Revitalization Project is coordinated by the City of Champaign Neighborhood Services Department.
 Its goal is to improve conditions in the Garwood, Shadow Wood, and Bristol Place neighborhoods in Champaign, Illinois.
 These neighborhoods are located just a few blocks north of the city center.
 The Community Preservation Clinic became associated with this project in the fall 2011.
 The Clinic does not act as legal advisor to the City of Champaign but as a resource for the community members.
 The Clinic has conducted neighborhood canvasses and spearheaded the Neighborhood Wellness Initiative.